-By revealing the secrets and tricks of the trade he uses when working undercover, Connolly takes you deep inside a dark, menacing world.
+By revealing the secrets and tricks of the trade he uses when working undercover, Paul takes you deep inside a dark, menacing world.
 A world few even glimpse, whilst somehow finding the humour, hope and humanity in life on wrong side of the law.

 "Paul Connolly is a polished speaker.
 His presentation was very good, funny, interesting and thought provoking."